ronshapiraweber/CV192/README.md

 ```

 ## Linear Algebra
 Numpy has many bulit-in linear algebra operation which could be used on numpy arrays.
-Again, please visit [numpy for matlab users](https://docs.scipy.org/doc/numpy-dev/user/numpy-for-matlab-users.html) for more information on numpy's linear algebra operations.

 ```python
 a = np.arange(1,5, dtype=float).reshape(2,2)